It’s still peak season for outdoor dining. Set a gorgeous outdoor table with these summer table centerpiece ideas.

 A lot of times, when dining outdoors, I go “sans tablecloth” and let the texture of the patio table show.
 I’ll just add a runner and placemats.

-I did a patio table makeover on our deck table earlier in the summer and painted our tile covered table Sherwin Williams Agreeable Gray.
+I did a patio table makeover on our deck table last summer and painted our tile covered table Sherwin Williams Agreeable Gray (SW 7029).
 The painted tile makes a pretty backdrop to an outdoor tablescape.

 However, for this summer tablescape I wanted to use this pretty textured blue tablecloth.
 I like the soft texture, subtle blue color, and white stitching which creates a pretty, casual blue backdrop for our table.